kyang5/coursedescriptions/source/graduate/msit.rst

 managing information systems in a variety of organizations.
-Students in this program will gain a broad technical understanding of current and emerging technologies in the industry, a familiarity with systems engineering concepts, and a solid foundation in net-centric computing.
+Students in this program will gain a broad technical understanding of current and emerging technologies in the industry, familiarity with systems engineering concepts, and a solid foundation in net-centric computing.
 They will also have a firm grasp of current and future effects of the convergence of the telecommunications, media, and information technology sectors.